Georgia's parliament drops 'foreign agents' bill | Law-Order

 - Georgia

-Georgia's parliament on Friday dropped plans for a "foreign agents" bill that had triggered a major domestic political crisis and threatened to derail the Caucasus nation's bid for closer ties with Europe.
-Lawmakers voted against the legislation in the second reading on Friday, according to the Georgian parliament's website, after the ruling Georgian Dream party pulled its support for the bill.
+Georgia's parliament on Friday dropped plans for a "foreign agents" bill that had triggered a political crisis and threatened to derail the country's bid for closer ties with Europe.
+Lawmakers voted against the legislation in the second reading on Friday after the ruling Georgian Dream party pulled its support for the bill.

-Tens of thousands of Georgians had taken to the streets in the capital Tbilisi for three consecutive nights of protest against the initiative, saying the government was trying to take the country in an increasingly authoritarian direction.
-Police used tear gas, stun grenades and water cannon to disperse the protesters, who had amassed outside parliament in centre of Tbilisi, detaining dozens in the process.
+Tens of thousands of Georgians had taken to the streets in the capital Tbilisi for three consecutive nights of protest against the initiative, saying the government was taking the country in an increasingly authoritarian direction.
+Police used tear gas, stun grenades and water cannon to disperse the protesters, detaining dozens in the process.

-The bill would have required non-government organisations that receive more than 20% of their funding from abroad to register with Georgia's Justice Ministry as a Foreign Agent.
-Opponents said it was reminiscent of a 2012 Russian law that the Kremlin has used extensively to crack down on civil society and independent media.
-The plans, pushed by the ruling party, bolstered domestic criticism of the government as being too close to Moscow, in contrast to Georgian public opinion, which is fiercely anti-Russian.
+The bill would have required non-government organisations (NGOs) that receive more than 20% of their funding from abroad to register with Georgia's Justice Ministry as a Foreign Agent.
+Opponents said the bill was reminiscent of a 2012 Russian law that Moscow has used extensively to crack down on civil society and independent media.
+The plans bolstered domestic criticism of the government as being too close to Moscow, in contrast to Georgian public opinion, which is fiercely anti-Russian.

+Critics say the "foreign agent" tag is designed to discredit independent NGOs in the eyes of the public.
+Human Rights Watch said the law would have had "a serious chilling effect on groups and individuals working to protect human rights, democracy, and the rule of law".

-The government had defended the law as necessary to increase transparency in funding of non-government organisations and unmask critics of the powerful Georgian Orthodox Church.
+The government had defended the measures as necessary to increase transparency in funding of NGOs and unmask critics of the powerful Georgian Orthodox Church.
 It rejected comparisons with Russian legislation.
-CRITICISM
+RUSSIAN CONNECTION

 Georgian Dream lawmakers had said the bill was based on the United States' own Foreign Agents Registration Act, which primarily covers lobbyists working directly for foreign governments.
 Washington has rejected the comparison.
 Following Friday's vote, Georgian Dream chairman Irakli Kobakhidze said the bill had at least raised awareness of the issues of foreign funding of groups in Georgia, according to the iMedi news outlet.